Logo

 Giorgio Napolitano has since visited and lectured in the United States several times.

-In July 1989 Giorgio Napolitano became Foreign Minister in the PCI shadow government, from which he resigned the day after the Congress of Rimini, where advocates for processing into Democratic Party of the Left.
+In July 1989, Giorgio Napolitano became foreign minister in the PCI shadow government, from which he resigned the day after the Congress of Rimini, where the PCI was dissolved.

 Giorgio Napolitano was the first former Communist to hold the office, a role traditionally occupied by Christian Democrats.